Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 Mobile Safari Camp

-While there is no shortage of fantastic responsible safari lodges in the Serengeti, you’ll want to make sure yours is a mobile camp.
-These have the ability to pick up and move wherever the wildebeests are most prominent.
-This will be a great advantage, especially if nature decides to be unpredictable as it often does.
+While there is no shortage of fantastic, responsible safari lodges in the Serengetiyou’ll want to make sure yours is a mobile camp.
+These have the ability to pick up and move wherever the wildebeest is most prominent.
+This will be a great advantage, especially if nature decides to be unpredictable, as it often does.

-During our safari in the Serengeti, we stayed at the Lemala Mara Camp, a camp that moves with the seasons to follow the wildebeests in their migration path.
+During our safari in the Serengeti, we stayed at the Lemala Mara Campa camp that moves with the seasons to follow the wildebeest in their migration path.
+This tented camp moves north through the Serengeti between the months of June and October, and the precise locations vary from year to year.
+They try to get close to the river without disturbing the wildlife or disrupting the migration pattern.

 Lemala Mara Camp, Northern Serengeti